Santianna: Versions in Welsh

-Covers in other languages
+Versions in other languages

 In 2008, German folk-collective Werkraum under leadership by Axel Frank recorded their own adaption of the English original using some changes in the verses, referring to Tory Island instead of Liverpool, probably inspired by a stormy cruise to the north-west coast of Ireland and the historical Irish immigration to America.

 In 2012, the German group Santiano recorded a new version of this song.
 The group has had much success, and received an Echo for their first album containing Santiano as well as other shanties.
+In 2022, the group released a Version with new english lyrics that also features Nathan Evans, with whom the band had previously collaborated for their version of "Wellerman".

 Metusa, a German Folk-Rock band, recorded a German version of this shanty called "Santyano" which appears on their album "Piratenseele".

 There is a Norwegian version of this song about a man who sails from Copenhagen to Kristiansand and meets a girl with whom he spends a night.
 He then has to travel to India and, when he arrives, he is handed a letter saying that his Norwegian friend is dead.
 He never returned to Norway for his Anna is dead.
 The song is remodeled by Storm Weather Shanty Choir.

 There is a version in Icelandic, called "Fulla ferð Santíanó" ("Full Ahead Santiano"), a seaman's story about sailing home after days at sea, written by Siggi Björns an Icelandic musician and an ex-fisherman.
-This version was recorded and realised on a CD with a band called"Æfing" from a small fishing town, Flateyri, in the Icelandic Westfjords.
+This version was recorded and realised on a CD with a band called "Æfing" from a small fishing town, Flateyri, in the Icelandic Westfjords.